 The District is heavily reliant on taxes to support governmental operations.
-Taxes provided 88.7% of the District's total revenues in 2020, as compared to 93.1% in 2019.
-Total revenues increased by \$2,473,967 in 2020 compared to 2019.
-The increase in tax revenue of \$1,721,394 relates primarily to a 0.6 mill increase in the voter approved mill levy for 2020 compared to 2019.
-The increase in operating grants is due to a Coronavirus Relief Fund grant for \$500,000 received by the District during 2020.
-Capital grants increased during 2020 relating to significant contributions from donors for capital construction and renovation.
+Taxes provided 86.0% of the District's total revenues in 2021, as compared to 88.7% in 2020.
+Total revenues increased by \$897,684 in 2021 compared to 2020.
+The increase in tax revenue of \$1,721,394 relates to an increase in the assessed valuation of property within the District's tax boundaries along with an increase in vehicle ownership taxes.
+The increase in operating grants is due to funding for a summer reading program received under the American Rescue Plan Act passed through both Pueblo County and the City of Pueblo.
+During 2020, the District received a Coronavirus Relief Fund grant for \$500,000.
+Capital grants increased during 2021 relating to significant contributions from donors for capital construction and renovation.

-Also, note that program revenues, including grants and contributions, cover only 13.3% of governmental operating expenses.
-This means that the District's taxpayers and the District's other general revenues fund 86.7% of the governmental activities.
+Also, note that program revenues, including grants and contributions, cover only 16.4% of governmental operating expenses.
+This means that the District's taxpayers and the District's other general revenues fund 83.6% of the governmental activities.
 As a result, the general economy and the changes in both residential and commercial property values have a significant impact on the District's revenue streams.